Broader market outperforms; IT stocks decline

-Key indices traded sideways with modest losses in mid morning trade.
-The Nifty briefly slipped below the 17,800 mark but quickly regained that level.
-IT, banking and financial shares declined while media, pharmaceutical and oil & gas stocks saw demand.
+Barometers traded with modest losses in mid morning trade.
+The Nifty traded below the 17,700 level.
+Realty and pharma stocks saw buying while IT, banks and financial stocks witnessed selling.

-The broader market outperformed the frontline indices.
-The S&P BSE Mid-Cap index rose 0.34% while the S&P BSE Small-Cap index gained 0.58%.
+The broader market traded with gains.
+The S&P BSE Mid-Cap index rose 0.57% while the S&P BSE Small-Cap index gained 0.33%.

-The market breadth, indicating the overall health of the market, was strong.
-On the BSE, shares 2079 rose and 1149 shares fell.
-A total of 122 shares were unchanged.
+The market breadth, indicating the overall health of the market, was positive.
+On the BSE, shares 2026 rose and 1217 shares fell.
+A total of 119 shares were unchanged.

 Buzzing Index: